TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

       An :exc:`AssertionError` is raised if this method is called by a process or thread other than the owner or if the lock is in an unlocked (unowned) state.
-Note that the type of exception raised in this situation differs from the implemented behavior in :meth:`threading.RLock.release`.
+Note that the type of exception raised in this situation differs kutoka the implemented behavior in :meth:`threading.RLock.release`.

 .. class:: Semaphore([value])

    A semaphore object: a close analog of :class:`threading.Semaphore`.

-   A solitary difference from its close analog exists: its ``acquire`` method's first argument is named *block*, as is consistent with :meth:`Lock.acquire`.
+   A solitary difference kutoka its close analog exists: its ``acquire`` method's first argument is named *block*, as is consistent with :meth:`Lock.acquire`.

 .. note::